The two-dimensional one-component plasma is hyperuniform: Quantitative estimate on translation-invariance

-For $\ell > 0$, let the vector field $\Wel$ be defined for $x \in \R^2$ as $\Wel(x) := \Wep(x/\ell)$.
-Since $\Wel$ is continuous and compactly supported, it generates a global flow $\{\Phit\}_t$ with the following properties: \begin{lemma} For all $|t| \leq \frac{\ell}{10}$ we have: \begin{enumerate} \item $\Phit$ is an area-preserving diffeomorphism of $\R^2$. \item We have $\Phit(x) = x + t \vu$ for $|x| \leq \ell/4$. \item We have $\Phit(x) = x$ for $|x| \geq 2 \ell \eep $. \end{enumerate} \end{lemma} Thus for fixed $|t| \leq \frac{\ell}{10}$ the diffeomorphism $\Phit$ coincides with the translation by $t \vu$ on the disk $\DD(0, \ell/4)$ and with the identity outside $\DD(0, 2 \eep)$, we call it a \emph{localized translation} as in \cite{MR1886241}.
-The main difference with the construction of \cite{MR1886241} is that we have $\int |\Phit - \Id|_{\1, \star}^2 = \O(\epsilon)$ instead of $\O(1)$.
-Interestingly enough, a \emph{bounded (but not small)} $H^1$ norm for $\Phit - \Id$ (which induces a bounded, but not small energy cost, as we will show in Section \ref{sec:EffetTranslaEnerPreuve}) is enough to prove translation-invariance \emph{in the infinite-volume setting}, but fails to give anything valuable in finite-volume.
+Interestingly enough, a \emph{bounded (but not small)} $H^1$ norm for $\Phit - \Id$ (which induces a bounded, but not small energy cost, as we will show in Section \ref{sec:EffetTranslaEnerPreuve}) is enough to prove translation-invariance \emph{in the infinite-volume setting} \cor{(this is done in \cite{leble2024dlr} for the 2DOCP)}, but fails to give anything valuable in finite-volume.
 However, according to a remark in \cite[Sec.
 III.7]{simon2014statistical} \emph{“it appears that any model in which this weaker property is valid, the [possibility of finding a construction with arbitrarily small energy cost exists]”}.
 This remains very intriguing to us.

 \begin{proof}[Proof of Lemma \ref{lemma_propPhi}] The fact that $\Phit$ is area-preserving follows from Liouville's theorem, since the vector field $\Wep$ (and thus $\Wel$) is divergence-free by construction.
 Moreover, since we ensured that $\Wep \equiv \vu$ on $\DD(0, \hal)$, the rescaled vector field $\Wel$ coincides with $\vu$ on the disk $\DD(0, \ell/2)$ hence we have $\Phit(x) = x + t \vu$ as long as $x + t \vu$ remains in $\DD(0, \ell/2)$.
 In particular, if $|x| \leq \ell/4$ and since $|t| \leq \frac{\ell}{10}$ by assumption, we have $\Phit(x) = x + t \vu$.
 On the other hand, $\Wel$ vanishes identically outside $\DD(0, 2\ell \eep)$ and thus the flow there coincides with the identity map. \end{proof} We will study $\Phit$ a bit more closely in Section \ref{study_of_phit} for technical purposes.